Sainte-Laguë method: Modified Sainte-Laguë method

+History

 Webster proposed the method in the United States Congress in 1832 for proportional allocation of seats in United States congressional apportionment.
 In 1842 the method was adopted (Act of June 25, 1842, ch 46, 5 Stat.
 491).
 It was then replaced by Hamilton method and in 1911 the Webster method was reintroduced.

-According to some observers the method should be treated as two methods with the same result, because the Webster method is used for allocating seats based on states' population, and the Sainte-Laguë based on parties' votes.
+Webster and Sainte-Laguë methods should be treated as two methods with the same result, because the Webster method is used for allocating seats based on states' population, and the Sainte-Laguë based on parties' votes.
 Webster invented his method for legislative apportionment (allocating legislative seats to regions based on their share of the population) rather than elections (allocating legislative seats to parties based on their share of the votes) but this makes no difference to the calculations in the method.

 Webster's method is defined in terms of a quota as in the largest remainder method; in this method, the quota is called a "divisor".
 For a given value of the divisor, the population count for each region is divided by this divisor and then rounded to give the number of legislators to allocate to that region.
 In order to make the total number of legislators come out equal to the target number, the divisor is adjusted to make the sum of allocated seats after being rounded give the required total.

 One way to determine the correct value of the divisor would be to start with a very large divisor, so that no seats are allocated after rounding.
 Then the divisor may be successively decreased until one seat, two seats, three seats and finally the total number of seats are allocated.
 The number of allocated seats for a given region increases from s to s + 1 exactly when the divisor equals the population of the region divided by s + 1/2, so at each step the next region to get a seat will be the one with the largest value of this quotient.
 That means that this successive adjustment method for implementing Webster's method allocates seats in the same order to the same regions as the Sainte-Laguë method would allocate them.

 In 1980 the German physicist Hans Schepers, at the time Head of the Data Processing Group of the German Bundestag, suggested that the distribution of seats according to d'Hondt be modified to avoid putting smaller parties at a disadvantage.
 German media started using the term Schepers Method and later German literature usually calls it Sainte-Laguë/Schepers.